nibeditans/nibeditans/README.md

-👋 Hi, I’m Nibedita!
+Hello!
+I'm Nibedita, a passionate data science enthusiast with a focus on utilizing Python for impactful data analysis.
+Armed with a BSc degree in Mathematics, I bring a robust foundation in mathematical concepts and problem-solving skills to the realm of data science.
+Actively expanding my knowledge in data science methodologies and tools, I am eager to collaborate on projects related to data analysis, machine learning, and predictive modeling.
+Open to exciting opportunities, you can connect with me on [LinkedIn](https://www.linkedin.com/in/ns-nibedita-sahu/).
+Let's collaborate and transform data into valuable insights!

+# Hello, I'm Nibedita! 👋

-💞 I’m interested in data science and analytics, with a focus on leveraging Python for data analysis and machine learning.
+I'm a passionate data science enthusiast with a focus on utilizing Python for impactful data analysis.
+Armed with a BSc degree in Mathematics, I bring a robust foundation in mathematical concepts and problem-solving skills to the realm of data science.

+**Skills:**
+- Python
+- SQL
+- Excel
+- Power BI
+- Business Maths and Stats
+- Problem Solving
+- Analytical Thinking
+- Tech Content Writing
-🌱 I’m currently expanding my knowledge in data science methodologies and tools.

-👀 I’m looking to collaborate on projects related to data analysis, machine learning, and predictive modeling.
+Actively expanding my knowledge in data science methodologies and tools, I am eager to collaborate on projects related to data analysis, machine learning, and predictive modeling.

-    I'm particularly interested in applying my mathematical background to real-world data problems.
+**Let's Connect:**

-📫 You can reach me via email at [nibeditasahu2003@gmail.com] or connect with me on [LinkedIn](https://www.linkedin.com/in/ns-nibedita-sahu/).
+Open to exciting opportunities, you can connect with me on [LinkedIn](https://www.linkedin.com/in/ns-nibedita-sahu/).

-🎓 Background: I hold a BSc degree in Mathematics, which has provided me with a strong foundation in mathematical concepts and problem-solving skills.
-    I'm excited to apply these skills to the field of data science and contribute to innovative projects.

-🔭 I'm constantly exploring new techniques and tools in data science and staying updated with the latest developments in the field.

-✨ Let's collaborate and turn data into valuable insights!
+Let's collaborate and transform data into valuable insights!

 <!---